hundeo:

 My Conclusion

-It is enough to watch your pet and other dogs to pay attention to their body language.
-With time, you will sport more and more subtleties and know how they will behave afterwards.
+All you have to do is watch your dog and other dogs and pay attention to their body language.
+Over time, you will pick up on more subtleties and know how they will behave.

 Written by Anja Boecker

-My name is Anja Boecker and I am a dog trainer and behavior consultant (IHK certificate).
-With these articles I would like to help you understand your dog better and build an inseparable bond.
+My name is Anja Boecker, and I am a certified dog trainer and behavior consultant.
+With these articles, I want to help you to understand your dog better and to build an inseparable bond.

 4 Comments